Shoot Gallery’s New Home in Barcode: A Paradigm Shift in Fine Art Photography Presentation HELENE GULAKER HANSEN

 01868-300

-DT 500 MAG: – You have grown daughters.
-How do you cultivate creativity in them?
+DT 500 MAG: -How do you cultivate creativity in your daughters?

 Talk by Arthur Sopin